stefanlindblad/padawan101/README.md

 (iPhone built can work but iphone rotations are measured differently, you have to press "U" then always when the game starts that the game knows to use iPhone rotation values)
-Start the App on the phone and connet to the client.
+Start the App on the phone and connect to the client.
 Both have to be in the same IP adress space.
 For good performance a 5G Wifi Connection is recommended.